 Best Overnight Desert Camping for Families

-One of our favourite glamping options can be found Arabian Nights Village where you can stay in a variety of traditionally built Emirati homes.
-When you arrive you will be able to walk the dunes, sand-board, go for a short camel ride, have a henna tattoo or opt to take out a dune buggy for an additional fee.
+One of our favourite glamping options can be found at Arabian Nights Village, where you can stay in a variety of traditionally built Emirati homes.
+When you arrive, you will be able to walk the dunes, sand-board, go for a short camel ride, have a henna tattoo or opt to take out a dune buggy for an additional fee.